briansniffen/muchsync/muchsync.1.md

     mail, if you want to begin reading your mail as soon as it has been downloaded while the upload continues.

+\--self
+:   Print the 64-bit replica ID of the local maildir replica and exit.
+    Potentially useful in higher-level scripts, such as the emacs notmuch-poll-script variable for identifying on which replica one is running, particularly if network file systems allow a replica to be accessed from multiple machines.

 \--version
 :   Report on the muchsync version number